Doug Parkinson

 Douglas John Parkinson (30 October 1946 – 15 March 2021) was an Australian pop and rock singer.
 He led the bands Strings and Things/A Sound (1965), the Questions (1966–1968), Doug Parkinson in Focus (1968–1970, 1971), Fanny Adams (1970–1971), the Life Organisation (1973), Southern Star Band (1978–1980) and Doug Parkinson Band (1981–1983).
 Doug Parkinson in Focus's cover version of the Beatles' track "Dear Prudence" (May 1969) peaked at No. 5 on the Go-Set National Top 40.
-The follow up single, "Without You" / "Hair" (October), also reached No. 5.
+The follow-up single, "Without You" / "Hair" (October), also reached No. 5.
 Parkinson released solo material and performed in musical theatre productions.

 Two studio albums associated with Parkinson: I'll Be Around (March 1979) by Southern Star Band and Heartbeat to Heartbeat (March 1983) by Doug Parkinson Band, reached the National Top 60.
 Australian musicologist Ian McFarlane wrote that Parkinson, "conveyed considerable charisma with his imposing presence, 'Lucifer' beard and gruff, raspy voice.
 He also surrounded himself with mature, seasoned musicians who added to his appeal."

 Life and career

 1946–1964: Early life

 Douglas John Parkinson was born in Waratah, New South Wales, a suburb of Newcastle.
 His German-descended father was a commercial artist in print advertising, while his mother was of Welsh-Irish heritage.
 The family relocated to Northern Beaches suburb of Sydney.
 His parents loved musical theatre and bought him a guitar when he was 12.
 He recalled how "my father one day made the huge mistake of buying a two-track reel-to-reel tape recorder.
 I have no idea why he bought it but it was there, and one night I snuck out and turned it on and sang into it.
 And I thought 'Who is that person coming back on that tape?'.
 It intrigued me.
 Then I asked for a guitar for Christmas and that was the end of me."

 Parkinson attended Narrabeen Boys' High School, showing aptitude in literature, and was selected as a prefect, matriculating in 1963.
 He sang a surf rock song, for his first performance, at a school dance.
-As a sporting teen he played district cricket and was a keen footballer.
+As a sporting teen, he played district cricket and was a keen footballer.
 Parkinson also took up surfing but was hit by a surfboard, knocked unconscious and almost drowned.
 He was dragged from the water, resuscitated by fellow surfers, and then taken to Mona Vale Hospital.
-After being bed-ridden for six months he recovered from his injuries.
-He worked briefly as a labourer before starting a journalism cadetship with Sydney morning newspaper, The Daily Telegraph, in 1964.
+After being bedridden for six months, he recovered from his injuries.
+He worked briefly as a labourer before starting a journalism cadetship with Sydney morning newspaper The Daily Telegraph in 1964.
 In that year he interviewed George Harrison, during the Beatles tour of Australia, for his first front-page story.